abbyli437/EatsNearMe/README.md

 * users can visit restaurants' websites or view their menus
 * users can pull up a map view of restaurants on their bucket list
 * users can get directions to restaurants in their bucket list
-* users' swipes can help decide which restaurant they see next on their feed using an algorihtm on the backend
+* users' swipes can help decide which restaurant they see next on their feed using an algorithm on the backend
 * users can see popular restaurants near them- restaurants a certain percentage (ie: >= 70%) of users have seen and swiped right on

 ### 2. Screen Archetypes